algosup/2024-2025-project-3-quickest-path-team-2/documents/functional/functional_specification.md

 ### 2.1 What is our software used for?

 The software is a GPS like, a software that uses some algorithms[^2] to define for you the quickest path between two points, landmarks to be precise.
-When you start it, after some verifications on our side, it will be ask you to enter your current place and where you want to go.
+When you start it, after some verifications on our side, it will ask you to enter your current place and where you want to go.
 The answer will be sent in a specific format (JSON[^3] or XML[^4]) and you will be able to know the optimized path. <br>
 To know the error rate or any percentage directly link to a performance section, please look at the [performance](#31-performance) section.

-### 2.2 What the application used to work?
+### 2.2 What does the application use to work?

 To operate, the software is based on algorithms, a finite sequence of specific instructions, the Dijkstra[^5] one.
 Here is a graph to explain how the algorithm works: